Self-similarity with universal property for soap film and bubble in roll-off stage: conclusion and discussions

 The dimensionless threshold length $L^{*}/R$ that marks the beginning of spontaneous collapse for bubble is found to depend only on the ratio of $V$ and $R^3$ and can be separated into two different regimes for which a simple theory was built.

-We suggest that future researchers can strengthen the following aspect: To determine whether $\alpha$ will be affected by $v_{s}$ that is comparable to the collapse speed $\bar{v_{c}}$ in roll-off.
-The motivation is that most breakage studies concentrate on pinch-off when $\bar{v_{c}}$ is so fast that it is challenging to apply a fast $v_{s}$ without invoking unwanted technical artifacts.
-One exception, though, is Ref.\cite{universal_stone} where $\bar{v_{c}}$ was slowed down considerably by the viscous stress and the finding of $h_{\rm min}\sim \tau^{1/5}$ in the early stage of non-equilibrium state gave the authors an incentive to probe how a large enough $v_{s} \sim \bar{v_{c}}$ affects this power law.
+We suggest that future researchers can strengthen the following aspect: To determine whether $\alpha$ will be affected by $v_{s}$ when it is comparable to the collapse speed $\bar{v_{c}}$ in roll-off regime.
+The motivation is that most breakage studies concentrate on pinch-off regime when $\bar{v_{c}}$ is so fast that it is challenging to apply a fast $v_{s}$ without invoking unwanted technical artifacts.
+One exception, though, is Ref.\cite{universal_stone} where $\bar{v_{c}}$ was slowed down considerably by the viscous stress and $h_{\rm min}$ was found to scale as $\tau^{1/5}$ in early self-similar regime.
+It gave the authors an incentive to probe how a large enough $v_{s} \sim \bar{v_{c}}$ affects this power law.
 Surprisingly, the result turns out to be negative.
-The slower $\bar{v_{c}}$ of and properties unique to our roll-off provide enough motivation to do a similar study.
+Likewise, it is recommended to increase $v_s$ to the same order as $\bar{v_{c}}$ in our roll-off regime.

 We are grateful to C. Y. Lai and J. R. Huang for useful discussions and thank P. Yang and J. C. Tsai for the use of high-speed cameras.
 Financial support from the Ministry of Science and Technology in Taiwan under Grants No. 105-2112-M007-008-MY3 and No. 108-2112-M007-011-MY3 is acknowledged.